-Certain new accounting standards and interpretations have been published that are not mandatory for the 30 June 2021 reporting period and have not been early adopted by the Bank.
-None of these are expected to have a material effect on the financial statements of the Bank.
+Certain new accounting standards and interpretations have been published that are not mandatory for the 30 June 2022 reporting period and have not been early adopted by the group.
+None of these are expected to have a material effect on the financial statements of the group.